 It means so much to me that I have taken the worst time in my life and managed to make a positive out of it.
 I really believe in the work that Tommy's do, and it is a comfort to me that I am able to help in a small way.
-For this reason, I am hoping that this October will be massively healing and also lots of fun!
+For this reason, October was massively healing and also lots of fun!

 If there is only one thing you take away from reading my story and Lukas’s, please take away 'hope'.